Skip to main content

 Helping Indigenous Businesses Get Found on the First Page of Google

-Grace Tang serves as the SEO Strategist at the Pascua Yaqui Tribe Microcampus, where she works directly with Indigenous entrepreneurs to build real visibility online.
+Grace Tang serves as the SEO Strategist at the Pascua Yaqui Tribe – University of Arizona Microcampus, where she works directly with Indigenous entrepreneurs to build real, lasting visibility online.

-Her focus is simple and practical: helping Indigenous businesses get found on the first page of Google so they can generate consistent traffic, customers, and revenue.
+Her focus is practical and results-driven: helping Indigenous businesses appear on the first page of Google so they can attract consistent traffic, reach more customers, and generate sustainable revenue — not just traffic that disappears.

 Grace does not teach theory.
 She teaches implementation.
-From website structure to keyword strategy, she guides business owners step by step so they understand not only what to build, but why it works.
+From website structure to keyword strategy to Google Business Profile optimization, she guides business owners step by step so they understand not just what to build, but why it works and how to maintain it long term.

 Supporting Indigenous Economic Growth Through Digital Visibility

 Grace believes search visibility is a form of economic empowerment.
-When Indigenous businesses show up in search results, they compete on equal ground.
+When Indigenous businesses appear in search results, they compete on equal ground — and keep revenue circulating within their communities rather than losing it to outside operators who rank for Native-related terms without accountability to Native people.

-• Developing keyword strategies based on buyer intent
+• Developing keyword strategies rooted in buyer intent

-• Improving Google Business Profiles for local reach
+• Optimizing Google Business Profiles for local and regional reach

-• Teaching analytics so business owners can track growth
+• Teaching analytics so business owners can track and own their growth independently

-Every workshop and consultation is designed to help Indigenous entrepreneurs build sustainable online presence, not temporary visibility.
+Every workshop and consultation is designed to build sustainable online presence — not temporary visibility that vanishes when attention shifts.

 Leadership at the Microcampus

-At the Pascua Yaqui Tribe Microcampus, Grace also contributes to curriculum strategy and digital positioning efforts for professional development programs.
-She integrates SEO strategy into course promotion, improving search discoverability and supporting enrollment growth.
+At the Pascua Yaqui Tribe Microcampus, Grace contributes to curriculum strategy and digital positioning for professional development programs.
+She integrates SEO strategy into course promotion, improving search discoverability and supporting enrollment growth for Microcampus offerings.

-Her work bridges entrepreneurship, education, and digital strategy, with a strong commitment to strengthening Indigenous economic infrastructure.
+Her work bridges entrepreneurship, education, and digital strategy, with a clear commitment to strengthening Indigenous economic infrastructure from the inside out.

 Her Commitment

-When Indigenous entrepreneurs control their online presence, they increase opportunity, strengthen community wealth, and build long-term independence.
+When Indigenous entrepreneurs control their online presence, they increase opportunity, protect cultural identity, strengthen community wealth, and build long-term independence that does not depend on grant cycles or outside permission.